Paulette McCormack, Founder and Owner of Fresh HR Insights has created this article as part of our Locimo Experts series tailored for business owners.

 Showing up makes a huge difference to a person's confidence levels.
 Even if you don't directly contribute to a team, just being present physically or emotionally can work wonders.

 Show your support by being available and having regular one-on-one sessions with your team.
 Lending them an ear and listening to their concerns shows that they're valued in the team.
 Be generous with praise and have regular virtual appreciation sessions to congratulate a team member for a job well done.

 5. Keep experimenting and embrace failure

 Mistakes only happen to those who are ready to experiment.
 Have an open mind and encourage your team to experiment at work.
 Let people know that it's okay to make mistakes but not the same ones.
 Removing the stigma of failure helps your team feel safe, and they are empowered to work with an open and welcoming mindset.
 They are likely to quit worrying and thinking constantly about their work.
 Instead, they will focus their time and attention on contributing to the project at hand to achieve team and organizational outcomes.

-Get Ready to Build Confidence at Workplace
+Get Ready to Build Confidence at the Workplace

-Are you ready to use these simple but easy to implement confidence-boosting tips?
+Are you ready to use these simple but easy-to-implement confidence-boosting tips?
 Show appreciation regularly, keep an open mind, and build your employees' competencies to help them deliver fantastic personal, team, and organizational outcomes.